-On July 31, Mayor Garcetti issued the “Safer L.A.”
-Emergency Order, following the guidance of the State of California, to reinstitute some restrictions we saw in the early days of the pandemic.
+On February 26, 2021, Mayor Garcetti updated the “Safer L.A.”
+Emergency Order, following the guidance of the State of California, to progressively permit more activities with certain modifications.
 The overarching guidance is straightforward: Angelenos must minimize contact with others as much as possible.

 For the latest updates and information, be sure to continually check corona-virus.la